r3bl-org/r3bl-ts-utils/README.md

 [`useMemo()`](https://reactjs.org/docs/hooks-reference.html#usememo) React hook, this also caches this map which is expensive to re-create on every key press.

-> The `Keypress` class works with Node.js readline `keypress` events, and there's an Ink
+> 🧙 The `Keypress` class works with Node.js readline `keypress` events, and there's an Ink
 > compatibility version as well.
 Ink doesn't really handle some input events correctly, which is
 > what prompted the creation of this.
 To use the Ink compatible version of this hook, you can use
 > `useKeyboardCompatInkWithMap()`.

+> ⚡ In cases when you don't need the map to be generated every time your functional component is
+> rendered, you can cache the results using this variant of the hook `uesKeyboardWithMapCached()`.

 Here's an example.